wen0705/A-Comparative-Analysis-of-Global-Remote-Work-Salaries/README.md

 - delete the job which do not use AI/ML skills

 ## Questions of the dataset:
 1. Is there any difference in wage (same job but in different location)?
 2. Which jobs earn more money?
 3. Is remote ratio disparity in different countries?
 4. Which job has a brighter future?
-5. Is the difference between each experience level are huge? average job salary in USA and not USA countries are different
+5. Is the difference between each experience level are huge?
 6. Which factor affect our salary?
 7. How good the estimator is in 2021

 ## Use what method to solve the questions:
-1. Faireness:
-Wage discrimination/wage disparity: An equal wage for equal work that does not lead to wage discrimination and does not generate unjustified and high wage differentials within the company.
+1. Faireness: Wage discrimination/wage disparity: average job salary in USA and not USA countries are different
 2. barplot
 3. chorolepth map
 4. regression?(but we only have two data)